 After attending PS duPont High School, the University of Delaware, and then the University of Pennsylvania School of Dentistry, Dr. Mervin H. Wahl fulfilled his lifelong dream of becoming a dentist.
 He completed his internship at Jefferson Hospital in Philadelphia.
 After that, he was a dentist in the Army at the end of World War II.
 After working for another dentist briefly, Dr. Mervin started Wahl Family Dentistry at 23rd and Market Streets in Wilmington in 1949.
 In 1964, he moved his practice to the Independence Mall on Concord Pike and was one of the original tenants there.
 He married Joy Haber Wahl in 1958 and she became office manager.
 In 1965, Dr. Mervin learned about the poor dental health of children at the St. Labre Indian Reservation in Ashland, Montana.
 He was so moved that he brought his wife and three young children in the middle of winter (January 1965) and set up a dental clinic there, donating his own equipment and staying for a month, doing hundreds of extractions and fillings for the Indian children.
 The Delaware press called him a “Jewish Santa.”
-Their small children Betsy and Michael attended school with the Indian children, while Dr. Mervin worked in the dental clinic, and Joy took care of John, who was a baby.
+Their small children Betsy and Michael attended school with the Indian children while Dr. Mervin worked in the dental clinic, and Joy took care of John, who was a baby.
 The dental clinic remains to this day.
 Dr. Mervin continued traveling all over the world, including El Salvador, India, Kenya, and China, volunteering his skills and knowledge to try to improve the dental health of the disadvantaged.

 In 1977, Dr. Mervin’s wife Joy (Mrs. Wahl) formally joined the practice as office manager, hiring Susan Hearn in 1978, who was a dental assisting student co-oping at Delcastle High School at the time.
 Mrs. Wahl enjoyed getting to know so many patients over the years and helping them understand some of their dental health concerns.
-Mrs. Wahl loved learning about dentistry and together with Mervin instilled this to their children.
+Mrs. Wahl loved learning about dentistry and, together with Mervin, instilled this to their children.
 Joy retired in 1996 after Dr. Mervin passed away.

-After working side-by-side with Mrs. Wahl for many years, Susan took over as office manager in 1996, and patients are amazed that she still looks the same as when she joined the practice in high school even though she is now a grandmother!
+After working side-by-side with Mrs. Wahl for many years, Susan took over as office manager in 1996, and patients are amazed that she still looks the same as when she joined the practice in high school, even though she is now a grandmother!
 Patients have always enjoyed her warm smile and sparkling personality.
 Susan uses her extensive knowledge of dentistry and dental insurance to help patients understand their unique dental health situation and their dental benefits.

 Dr. Mervin’s son Michael needed no special enticement to become a dentist.
 He always admired his father’s passion for learning and sharing his knowledge to provide patients with the best possible dental care.
-As a senior at Brandywine High School in North Wilmington, Michael was accepted to the Pre-Professional Scholars Program in Dentistry at Case Western Reserve University (CWRU) in Cleveland, reserving a seat for him at the dental school after attending college there.
-Michael was impatient to become a dentist, and was accepted to dental school senior year in absentia, ultimately receiving his BA (cum laude) and DDS degrees from CWRU.
+As a senior at Brandywine High School in North Wilmington, Michael was accepted to the Pre-Professional Scholars Program in Dentistry at Case Western Reserve University (CWRU) in Cleveland, reserving a seat at the dental school after attending college there.
+Michael was impatient to become a dentist and was accepted to dental school senior year in absentia, ultimately receiving his BA (cum laude) and DDS degrees from CWRU.
 Dr. Michael completed a year of general practice residency at the Medical Center of Delaware (now Christiana Care Health System) before joining Wahl Family Dentistry on July 1, 1986.
-He considers himself fortunate to have been able to practice with his dad for ten years before Dr. Mervin passed away and has always considered the dental knowledge received from his dad to at least as comprehensive as the formal education he received from school.
+He considers himself fortunate to have been able to practice with his dad for ten years before Dr. Mervin passed away, and he has always considered the dental knowledge received from his dad to be at least as comprehensive as the formal education he received from school.

-Patrick also attended Brandywine High School and attended the University of Pennsylvania for college, doing well enough to skip his senior year to attend Temple University School of Dentistry, and completing his general practice residency at the Medical Center of Delaware (now Christiana Care Health Services) in 1991, when he joined Wahl Family Dentistry.
-He later was accepted into the endodontic specialty program at the University of Pennsylvania School of Dental Medicine, and practices as an endodontist today at Wahl Family Dentistry.
+Patrick also attended Brandywine High School and attended the University of Pennsylvania for college, doing well enough to skip his senior year to attend Temple University School of Dentistry and completing his general practice residency at the Medical Center of Delaware (now Christiana Care Health Services) in 1991, when he joined Wahl Family Dentistry.
+He later was accepted into the endodontic specialty program at the University of Pennsylvania School of Dental Medicine and practices as an endodontist today at Wahl Family Dentistry.

 A healthy, beautiful smile will make you feel good inside and out.
 Let the Wahl Family Dentistry team help give you a smile you’ll enjoy for the rest of your life!